derickdecesare/venture_capital_deep_learning_analysis/README.md

 # venture_capital_deep_learning_analysis
-This analysis uses feature data of multiple startups and applies deep neural network learning to predict which ones will be successful.
+This analysis uses feature data from multiple startups and applies deep neural network learning to predict which ones will be successful.

 ---